vskaush2/CyclicityAnalysis/README.md

 - Download the project.

 ## Installing Project Dependencies Automatically
-- You may be directly prompted by PyCharm to create a Python virtual environment based on the `requirements.txt` file.
+- You may be prompted by PyCharm to install a Virtual Environment based on the `requirements.txt` file.
 - Follow the onscreen instructions to do so.
+- Make sure you specify your installed Python 3 for creating the Virtual Environment.

 ## Installing Project Dependencies Manually
 - Open PyCharm Settings and locate the `Project: CyclicityAnalysis` pane.